 Best practice standards for advisory boards are underpinned by independence.
 This includes several elements:

-As mentioned above, we have created specific guidelines and processes which are detailed in our Advisory Board Best-Practice Framework and taught in a practical setting to participants of the Executive Advisory Board Chair Program.
+As mentioned above, we have created specific guidelines and processes which are detailed in our Advisory Board Best-Practice Framework and taught in a practical setting to participants of the Certified Chair Executive Program.

 We provide a practical way for businesses to increase competitiveness, foster innovation and drive economic impact through effective engagement with advisors.